MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 Now you can test the whole CI/CD pipeline.
 When you push a code commit to GitHub, the following steps happen:

-1. The GitHub webhook reaches out to Jenkins.
+1. The GitHub webhook notifies Jenkins.
 1. Jenkins starts the build job and pulls the latest code commit from GitHub.
 1. A Docker build is started using the updated code, and the new container image is tagged with the latest build number.
 1. This new container image is pushed to Azure Container Registry.
-1. Your application deployed to Azure Kubernetes Service updates with the latest container image from the Azure Container Registry registry.
+1. Your application running on Azure Kubernetes Service updates with the latest image from Azure Container Registry.

 On your development machine, open up the cloned application with a code editor.
 Under the */azure-vote/azure-vote* directory, open the file named **config_file.cfg**.
 Update the vote values in this file to something other than cats and dogs, as shown in the following example: